IBM/cloud-pak/reference/security-report-decoder-documentation.md

 ### What is the report?

-The Containerized Software Security Compliance Report is a PDF file that explains the security posture of an IBM Containerized product.
-The report states if the given IBM product is compliant or not with several security principles for containerized software.
+The report is a PDF file that explains the security posture of an IBM Containerized product.
+The report indicates compliance for several containerized software security principles.
 The security principles included are IBM standards, guidelines, and best practices for delivering secure, enterprise grade Kubernetes software.

 ### Why does IBM provide the report?

-The report is intended to provide IBM customers with a simple way to understand the security compliance attributes in containerized software.
+The report is intended to provide IBM customers with a simple way to understand the security attributes in containerized software.
 IBM understands how important security transparency is in enterprise ready software.
 IBM is taking strides to make the security posture of its products transparent, known, and easily understandable by anyone.
 IBM is providing this so that it is easy to discover the security posture of IBM software products.

 ### Who is the intended audience for this report?

-Any system administrator or security analyst should be familiar with the security principles in this report when managing a Kubernetes cluster, thus allowing developers to deploy containers.
+Any system administrator or security analyst should be familiar with the security principles in this report when managing a Kubernetes cluster, thus allowing developers to deploy containers to the cluster.
 This report provides a summary of key security principles in a single user friendly readable document.

 ### How does IBM determine the compliance?

 All IBM containerized software goes through a process called IBM Kubernetes Certification before publishing.
 An overview of the process is described in this [IBM Developer blog post](https://developer.ibm.com/blogs/the-ibm-kubernetes-certification-process/).
 IBM assesses over 100 attributes through this certification process to hold products accountable for complying with a rigorous set of standards and best practices.
 One of the attributes of IBM Kubernetes Certification is the IBM Security and Privacy by Design (SPbD) program.
 For more information on SPbD read [this Redbook](https://www.redbooks.ibm.com/redpapers/pdfs/redp4641.pdf), specifically pages 14-15

-This report takes a few critical security principles from certification process and externalizes it.
+This report takes a few critical security principles from the certification process and externalizes it.
+Through that process some of the attributes are automated in the CICD pipeline while others are verified with documentation.
+The attributes with "automated" in its name have been validated by an IBM internal linting tool

 ### Where is the report?

-The report is shipped as part of the product&#39;s Container Application Software for Enterprises (CASE).
+The report is shipped as part of the product's [Container Application Software for Enterprises (CASE)](https://github.com/IBM/case).
 The CASE is the well defined file structure that provides packaging and metadata about the software as well as the certification and provenance

 To view the security report, follow the steps below.